 Either way, stoneware is less porous than earthenware and this makes it more suitable for functional use.
 Stoneware is a common choice of clay for dinnerware and water holding vessels like vases.

 This is partly to do with the fact that it is less porous than earthenware.
 But it is also to do with its strength.
-Vitrified pottery is stronger and more dense than non-vitrified pottery.
+Vitrified pottery is stronger and denser than non-vitrified pottery.
 So, stoneware is less vulnerable to chips and breakage than earthenware pottery.

 What is Stoneware Clay Made From?